Les Adams (politician): Career

 Adams was first elected to the Virginia House of Delegates in 2013, representing the 16th district.
 Unopposed, he was elected to represent the newly-drawn 48th district in the state's 2023 Virginia House of Delegates elections.
 He was a member of the Privileges and Elections Committee and the Commerce and Energy Committee.
 While serving, he opposed a gun control law in 2020, citing the people of Virginia for his opinion.
 Apart from the House of Delegates, he served as vice-chair of the Virginia State Crime Commission and a board member of the Virginia Tobacco Region Revitalization Commission.

 On December 12, 2023, in a letter to a House clerk, Adams announced his resignation from the House of Delegates, effective at the end of his current term.
 He refused to take the oath of office, and stated he resigned to "make [himself] available for another position of service".
-In January 9, 2024, in the special election of his district, he was succeeded by Republican Eric Phillips.
+On January 9, 2024, in the special election of his district, he was succeeded by Republican Eric Phillips.

 Adams is an attorney.
 Following his resignation from the House of Delegates, he was appointed as a general district court judge for the 22nd Judicial District.
 His six-year term started on February 1, 2024.